ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 #### `--network-peer-list-validator-gossip-size` (int)

-Number of validators that the node will gossip peerlist to.
+Number of validators that the node will gossip peer list to.
 Defaults to `20`.

 #### `--network-peer-list-non-validator-gossip-size` (int)

-Number of non-validators that the node will gossip peerlist to.
+Number of non-validators that the node will gossip peer list to.
 Defaults to `0`.

 #### `--network-peer-list-peers-gossip-size` (int)

-Number of total peers (including non-validator or validator) that the node will gossip peerlist to Defaults to `0`.
+Number of total peers (including non-validator or validator) that the node will gossip peer list to Defaults to `0`.

 #### `--network-peer-list-gossip-frequency` (duration)